A career in actuarial work will suit you if you have strong mathematical ability, are good at problem solving and enjoy analysing data

 Although prior commercial experience is not essential, you'll be at an advantage if you gain some in financial services - particularly insurance - either as part of your degree or after graduation.
 Other work experience in any role or sector is also looked upon favourably, especially if you can demonstrate relevant transferable skills.

 It may be possible to undertake a paid summer internship at a relevant company during your studies.
-Some larger companies such as the 'big four' consultancies (PwC, Ernst & Young, KPMG and Deloitte) advertise actuarial internships.
-For a paid six-week summer internship, you'll typically need a predicted relevant 2:1 degree with 340 UCAS points, or a predicted first class degree and 240 UCAS points.
+Some larger companies such as the 'big four' consultancies (PwC, EY, KPMG and Deloitte) advertise actuarial internships.
+For a paid six-week summer internship, you'll typically need a predicted relevant 2:1 degree, or a predicted first class degree.
+However, it is advisable to check for the relevant requirements at each internship provider.
 Opportunities to undertake 12-month paid internships are also available.

 Some smaller companies may not advertise, so you will need to make speculative applications to enquire about opportunities.
 You should include examples in your CV of any opportunities you have had to gain relevant skills, such as numeracy, data analysis, IT and problem solving, from your degree or other placements including part-time and vacation work.